Online Stochastic Matching: A Polytope Perspective: Stochastic dynamic matching.

 Equivalently, a policy~$\Phi$ is greedy if the set of unmatched item classes under this policy is an independent set of the compatibility graph, meaning that the state space~$\Q$ of the queue-size process is equal to

-The following greedy policies will be instrumental in \Cref{sec:stability,sec:non-unicyclic}: \begin{itemize} \item \textbf{Match-the-longest}: For each $(q, i) \in \Q \times \V$ such that $\sum_{j \in \V_i} q_j \ge 1$, we choose $\Phi(q, i) \in \argmax_{j \in \V_i} (q_j)$ (ties are broken arbitrarily).
-This policy was considered in~\cite{MM16,BMMR20,JMRS20,BMM21}. \item \textbf{Edge-priority}: This policy selects matches according to a priority order defined on the edges.
-More specifically, if we let $\prec$ denote a strict total order on the set~$\E$ of edges, we let $\Phi(q, i) = \argmin_{j \in \V_i: q_j \ge 1} (\{i, j\})$ for each $(q, i) \in \Q \times \V$ such that $\sum_{j \in \V_i} q_j \ge 1$, where the $\argmin$ is to be understood over the ordered set $(\E, \prec)$.
-This definition remains valid if $\prec$ is a partial order compatible with the possible inputs of $\argmin$, i.e. if all pairs of edges that are incident to the same node and are not part of a triangle are comparable\footnote{If three classes form a triangle in the compatibility graph, at most one of them can be non-empty under a greedy policy, so at most one edge of the triangle can be in the input of $\argmin$.}. \end{itemize}
+Here are two examples of greedy matching policies that will appear later in the paper: \begin{itemize} \item \textbf{\acrfull{ml}}: For each $(q, i) \in \Q \times \V$ such that $\sum_{j \in \V_i} q_j \ge 1$, we choose $\Phi(q, i) \in \argmax_{j \in \V_i} (q_j)$ (ties are broken arbitrarily).
+This policy was considered by~\citet{MM16,BMMR20,JMRS20,BMM21}. \item \textbf{\gls{hrf}}: This policy selects matches according to rewards defined on edges.
+If $r$ denotes a vector of $\R^m$ (indexed by the edges) with distinct coordinates, we let $\Phi(q, i) = \argmax_{j \in \V_i: q_j \ge 1} r_{i, j}$ for each $(q, i) \in \Q \times \V$ such that $\sum_{j \in \V_i} q_j \ge 1$.
+This definition remains valid if the coordinates of $r$ have ties that do not impact the decision, i.e., if all pairs of edges that are incident to the same node and are not part of a triangle have distinct rewards\footnote{If three classes form a triangle in the compatibility graph, at most one of them can be non-empty under a greedy policy, so at most one edge of the triangle can be in the input of $\argmax$.}.
+Note that the order induced by $r$ fully defines an \gls{hrf} policy. \end{itemize}

-\subsubsection{Non-greedy policies}
+\subsubsection{Non-greedy policies.}

 The state space~$\Q$ under non-greedy policies is a strict superset of the set~$\Q_\Gre$ defined in~\eqref{eq:Q-greedy}.
-In \Cref{sec:non-unicyclic}, non-greedy policies will be obtained by modifying greedy policies as follows: \begin{itemize} \item \textbf{Filtering}: Given a subset $\underline{\E} \subsetneq \E$ of edges, replace $\V_i$ with $\underline{\V}_i = \{ j \in \V_i: \{i, j\} \in \underline{\E} \}$ in the definition~\eqref{eq:Phi} of $\Phi$.
-Intuitively, we eliminate the edges of $\E \setminus \underline{\E}$ and follow a (greedy or non-greedy) policy on the subgraph $\underline{G} = (\V, \underline{\E})$. \item \textbf{Semi-filtering}: We consider a modified variant of filtering policies in which the subset $\underline{\E}$ of edges depends on the system state~$q$ at the arrival time.
-Examples of semi-filtering policies will be given in \Cref{subsec:nongreedy-rates}. \end{itemize} For instance, under the filtering variant of the match-the-longest policy that eliminates edge $\{2, 3\}$ in the matching problem of \Cref{fig:illustration}, an incoming class-3 item is either matched with a class-4 item or added to the queue of class~3 (but it is not matched with a class-2 item).
+In \Cref{sec:non-unicyclic}, non-greedy policies are obtained by applying the following modifications to greedy policies: \begin{itemize} \item \textbf{Filtering}: Given a subset $\E^\star \subsetneq \E$ of edges, replace $\V_i$ (the neighbors of node $i$) with $\V^\star_i = \{ j \in \V_i: \{i, j\} \in \E^\star \}$ in the definition~\eqref{eq:Phi} of $\Phi$.
+Intuitively, we eliminate the edges of $\E \setminus \E^\star$ and follow a (greedy or non-greedy) policy on the subgraph $G^\star = (\V, \E^\star)$. \item \textbf{Semi-filtering}: We consider a variant of filtering policies in which the restriction of selecting matches from a subset $\E^\star$ is not always enforced.
+Examples of semi-filtering policies will be given in \Cref{sec:non-unicyclic,sec:numerical-results}. \end{itemize}